travis-ci/enterprise-installation/README.md

 It is highly recommended to reboot you host after completing the installaion.

 ## Maintenance

 ### Updating your Travis CI Enterprise Platform

+You can check for new releases by going to the management interface dashboard (http://<hostname>:8800) and clicking on 'Check Now'.
+If an update is available you will be able to read the release notes and install the update.

 ### Updating your Travis CI Enterprise Worker